rvflorian/byte-serving-php/README.md

 ## Acknowledgements

-I thank to Mathieu Roche and Gaetano Giunta for detecting some bugs in previous versions of the script.
+We thank to Mathieu Roche and Gaetano Giunta for detecting some bugs in previous versions of the script, and Razvan V. Florian for providing initial implementation. .

 ## History

 This byte serving code was first released online on July 23, 2004 and was last updated May 25, 2005, prior to being migrated to GitHub.

+On Sep.
+2019, Razvan V. Florian merged 1 pull request from me (DannyNiu/NJF),

+on Jan.
+2020, I decided to develop the script separately from upstream source.